wombleton/gitlaw-nz/acts/A/Auditor Regulation Act 2011.md

     *   (a) promoting compliance with---

-        *   (i) the requirements imposed by or under this Act and other enactments that relate to the conduct of issuer audits; or
+        *   (i) the requirements imposed by or under this Act and other enactments that relate to the conduct of FMC audits; or

         *   (ii) auditing and assurance standards; or

-    *   (b) otherwise promoting reasonable care, diligence, and skill in the carrying out of issuer audits.
+    *   (b) otherwise promoting reasonable care, diligence, and skill in the carrying out of FMC audits.

     (2) The FMA may give directions to the audit firm or the licensed auditor that require the audit firm or the licensed auditor, within the time and in the manner specified by the FMA in the directions, to amend the systems, policies, and procedures of the audit firm or the licensed auditor to effectively address the matters that caused the FMA to give the directions.

-    (3) Subsection (4) applies if, after inquiries are made under [section 68(3)][86] in respect of an issuer audit, the FMA is satisfied on reasonable grounds that the issuer audit has not been carried out---
+    (3) Subsection (4) applies if, after inquiries are made under [section 68(3)][87] in respect of an FMC audit, the FMA is satisfied on reasonable grounds that the FMC audit has not been carried out---

     *   (a) in accordance with---

-        *   (i) the requirements imposed by or under this Act and other enactments that relate to the conduct of issuer audits; or
+        *   (i) the requirements imposed by or under this Act and other enactments that relate to the conduct of FMC audits; or

         *   (ii) auditing and assurance standards; or